zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/adding-a-new-warehouse.md

 1. Switch the toggle to _Active_.
 1. Enter the warehouse address.
 1. Select any applicable channel.
-1. Enter the geolocation (required):
+1. Enter the geolocation data (required):
     * *Latitude*: 36.282974
     * *Longitude*: -115.136